Lesson 2 of 8 - grow effective thinking and communication skills

 Recap

-• clarity on your feelings, needs, and mutual Rights; and...
+• clarity on your mutual personal rights, and...

-• fluency in the relationship skills of awareness, assertion, metatalk, and empathic listening.
+• fluency in the relationship skills of awareness, assertion, and empathic listening.

 colorbar